I'm getting my master's degree in computer science at the University of Kentucky in Lexington.

 I spent summer 2018 working with my friend Max Williams helping Dane Morgan, Raphael Finkel, Ryan Jacobs, and others develop their materials science machine learning tool MAST-ML.
 We hope it will allow materials scientists to predict properties (e.g. melting point, energy capacity) of materials without having to actually synthesize them.

-I was fortunate enough to attend the Gatton Academy in Bowling Green, Kentucky for my junior and senior years of high school.
+I was fortunate to attend the Gatton Academy, a public residential STEM school in Bowling Green KY, for my junior and senior years of high school.
 I think it is an amazing institution with good culture for starting a career in science.
-If you have a child living in Kentucky interested in science, then I highly recommend you consider sending them to Gatton.
+If you have a child living in Kentucky interested in science, then I highly recommend you consider having them apply to Gatton.
 I met my girlfriend Luci Keller there.